jerryrw/arcfour/README.md

 ## WARNING

-This code is experimental and has not been validated against any other implimentation.
+This code is experimental.
 Use at your own risk.

 ## Version History

 - 0.1
   - Initial Release
+  - Compiles and passes NIST tests on MacOS Arm and Linux (Ubuntu) x64

 ## License